The Historic Centre, the Jewish Ghetto, Monti and Trastevere

 Living in these neighbourhoods means being in the centre of history and culture, but you also have to put up with old walls and fixtures.
 Often those lovely apartments with beamed ceilings tend to be a bit dark, unless you are lucky enough to find yourself a bright - and expensive - penthouse.
 Generally, good quality housing in these areas is extremely costly, while lower priced options might be in rather bad condition or on noisy lower floors.

-The Aventine and Monteverde
+Aventine and Monteverde

 These are the residential areas closest to downtown and therefore very sought after.
 South of the Circo Massimo there are the two neighbouring hills of the Aventine and San Saba, with beautiful 2-3 level buildings dating back to the 1920’s and a few buildings from the 1960’s and 70’s with surrounding gardens and high trees that create a distinct quiet atmosphere, despite the vicinity to the Centre.
 Rents here are usually as high as in the historic centre, as this area is more suitable for families.
 The nearby located FAO headquarters and several embassies add to the constant demand.

 Monteverde is similar to the Aventine regarding the distance to the centre and the green areas, but it is not quite as elegant and it is harder to find big apartments in this area.
 On the other hand it boasts two public parks, Villa Pamphili - the largest green area in Rome - and Villa Sciarra, as well as the Gianicolo hill with its gorgeous view over Rome.
-The area divides into Monteverde Vecchio, a quiet neighbourhood which developed along several alleys above Trastevere at the turn of the 20th century and Monteverde Nuovo, which spread out between the Trastevere train station and Villa Pamphili shortly before and after the 2nd World War.
+The area divides into Monteverde Vecchio, a quiet neighbourhood which developed along several alleys above Trastevere at the turn of the 20th century and Monteverde Nuovo, which spread out between the Trastevere train station and Villa Pamphili shortly before and after World War II.
 The latter has less prestigious housing, but is better serviced and less expensive too.

 These neighbourhoods surround the historic centre in the South, East and West and find a common trait in the fact that they were developed close to the railway for the working class at the beginning of the 20th century.
 Buildings are higher than in the historic centre, usually between 6 and 8 floors, and have small or no balconies even though they usually host beautiful internal courtyards with palm or pine trees.
 Some gracious Liberty style “villini" with gardens are found in quiet side streets.
-All of these areas have a characteristic vaguely bohemian touch with lots of grocery stores, artisan shops, markets and an interesting nightlife
+All of these areas have a characteristic vaguely bohemian touch with lots of grocery stores, artisan shops, markets and an interesting nightlife.

 Prati, Flaminio and the Parioli